About Marlene Taylor-Crawford

 Marlene Taylor-Crawford is unwavering about her commitment to serving.
 She pursues her passion in education, civic engagement, and advocacy.

 Marlene has pursued her love for community service and education throughout her life, investing more than 23 years of community service in Gwinnett County.
 Marlene has worked in the New York City Public Schools, DeKalb County Public Schools, and Gwinnett County Public Schools.
 Most of her educational career has been as a school counselor.
 She focuses on the importance of equity, diversity, and inclusion for each person to have a sense of belonging and thrive to their fullest ability.
-Marlene Taylor-Crawford is honored to be elected to the City of Lawrenceville Councilwoman, Post 4 starting the term on January 1, 2022.
+Marlene Taylor-Crawford is honored to be elected to the Lawrenceville City Council Post 4 starting the term on January 1, 2022.
+She voted against the tax increase (millage rate) in 2024 because she is listening to the voices of our residents—many of whom are already struggling to keep up with the rising cost of living in this economic climate.

 Community